 The first Star Wars trilogy ensured that George Lucas will be remembered as one of the best movie directors in history.
 Millions of fans from all across the globe adore R2D2, Princess Leia, Han Solo, and numerous other characters from the Star Wars movies.
 That’s why it is hardly surprising that some fans want to use the iconic Star Wars opening crawl in their videos.
+If you still don't know what Star Wars fonts mean, this artilce will give you some great examples of Star Wars fonts.
 So if you are a Star Wars fan, you are at the right place because in this article we decided to take you through all the steps you’ll need to take to create the Star Wars opening crawl in Adobe After Effects.

 How to Create the Star Wars Opening Crawl in AE?

 Simplicity is the first word that comes to mind when you first see the Star Wars opening crawl, as there are no complicated text animations.
 However, creating it in Adobe After Effects is anything but simple, since you have to be in complete command of the tools this video editing app provides.
 The process of creating this crawl isn’t any different than the process of creating any other type of credit roll.
 You just have to create a new composition in AE, and use the Type tool to add the text layers to it.
 Start with the famous ‘A long time ago in a galaxy far, far away….’ and then insert all other text below it.
 Change the font to Franklyn Gothic Book, increase its size and pick the exact same color used in the movies.
 Click on the left text alignment option to mimic the formatting of the original crawl.